Are Antibiotics a Good Idea for the Treatment of Acne?

 According to a 2015 study in the Journal of the American Academy of Dermatology, in a significant number of patients with severe acne who are initially prescribed oral antibiotics, the antibiotics fail to work.
-Many patients with severe acne are prescribed oral antibiotics and eventually have to change to isotretinoin due to lack of efficacy.5
+Many patients with severe acne are prescribed oral antibiotics and eventually have to change to isotretinoin due to lack of efficacy.6

-Doctors also frequently prescribe topical antibiotics to treat acne.
+Doctors also sometimes prescribe topical antibiotics to treat acne.
 The most commonly prescribed topical antibiotics for treating acne are:

-A 2007 article in the Journal of the American Academy of Dermatology noted, “The value of topical antibiotics in the treatment of acne has been investigated in many clinical trials.
-Both erythromycin and clindamycin have been demonstrated to be effective and are well tolerated.”1
+A 2007 article in the Journal of the American Academy of Dermatology noted, "The value of topical antibiotics in the treatment of acne has been investigated in many clinical trials.
+Both erythromycin and clindamycin have been demonstrated to be effective and are well tolerated."2

 Both clindamycin and erythromycin are at least moderately effective in treating acne.
-Both medications can reduce the number of inflammatory lesions by about 40–60%.
-According to a 2015 article in the Journal of the European Academy of Dermatology, “Clinical data show that erythromycin reduced the inflammatory lesion count by between 40–60%.
-Clindamycin applied for 12 weeks provided similar results.”6
+Both medications can reduce the number of inflammatory lesions by about 40 - 60%.
+According to a 2015 article in the Journal of the European Academy of Dermatology, "Clinical data show that erythromycin reduced the inflammatory lesion count by between 40 - 60%.
+Clindamycin applied for 12 weeks provided similar results."8

 The same 2015 article in the Journal of the European Academy of Dermatology noted that topical benzoyl peroxide was just as effective as antibiotics for inflammatory lesions and even more effective for non-inflammatory lesions.
-The authors stated, “After 3 months of treatment, [benzoyl peroxide] was similar to clindamycin in reducing the number of inflammatory lesions and reduced the non-inflammatory lesion count by 30% compared to 9% with clindamycin.
-Similar results were obtained when compared to erythromycin.”6
+The authors stated, "After 3 months of treatment, [benzoyl peroxide] was similar to clindamycin in reducing the number of inflammatory lesions and reduced the non-inflammatory lesion count by 30% compared to 9% with clindamycin.
+Similar results were obtained when compared to erythromycin."8

 Doctors almost always prescribe topical antibiotics with benzoyl peroxide or one of the available topical retinoids such as tretinoin in order to reduce the antibiotic resistance that occurs with antibiotic use.
-This is especially true of erythromycin and clindamycin since they cannot be used as a single therapy due to their high potential of causing antibiotic resistance.1
+This is especially true of erythromycin and clindamycin since they cannot be used as a single therapy due to their high potential of causing antibiotic resistance.2

-Combining other medications with topical antibiotics is superior than either used alone, as explained in a scientific article published in 2007.7
+It appears that combining other medications with topical antibiotics is superior than either used alone, as explained in a scientific article published in 2007.9